MCassetti/MCassetti.github.io/_posts/2018-07-06-project-benson.md

 leafleters in order to boost attendance and donations at their 2018 Gala.
 For the exploration, our team proposes optimal locations by using target demographic and open source data.

-The target demographic in this example, can range from spefic to broad.
+The target demographic in this example, can range from specific to broad.
-For the scope of exploration project, we chose to remaing broad, focusing instead on the following
+For the scope of exploration project, we chose to remain broad, focusing instead on the following

 1. Time of day with highest foot traffic
 2. Subway locations with high density of upscale restaraunts